straydogstudio/zimbra_purge/README.md

 ##Note

 In Zimbra 8, you can now configure per folder/tag retention policies both individually and as an administrator.
-I post this script here in case someone is stuck at 7 and needs the ability to purge individual folders.
+I post this script here in case someone is stuck at 7 and needs the ability to purge individual folders or queries.

 ##Usage